Should horses be rugged?

 Excerpt from Horsemanship Journal - Issue 5, 2015

-Many people choose to rug there horses, whereas others are firmly against it.
+Many people choose to rug their horses, whereas others are firmly against it.